StrangerLs/News-app/README.md

 *These are examples only.
 Replace with your own Post-MVP features.*

 - Add filter functionality to filter by news source
-- Use local storage to save user favorites
+- Css animations for articles

 ## Project Schedule